 Systems constructed with zero expert resources could provide services for millions of users of ‘low-resource’ languages (keyword search, document classification, etc.)

 Zero resource technologies could help the language documentation effort for the growing number of disappearing languages (tools for automatically discovering/annotating linguistic units).

 Zero Resource Speech technologies provide predictive models of language developpment in a normal or abnormal setting (dyslexia, autism, etc).

 The Zero Resource Challenge series is constructed to progress incrementally towards this goal, by proposing achievable but progressively harder objectives, building and open sourcing the core technological components that are needed for an autonomous SD system along the way (see Figure 1).

 Weakly/Un-supervised learning is tricky to evaluate.
 We use two kinds of evaluations: (1).
 Unit testing: Each core component is evaluated by a specific set of metrics, inspired by psychometrics and linguistics.
 These tests do not guarantee that an entire system will work well, but they are useful to debug and understand the systems.
 (2).
-Application testing.
-As the challenge aggregate more components, useful applications will be possible to construct (e.g. keyword search, document classification, image retrieval from speech, speech to speech translation, etc), making it possible to use more standard evaluation techniques.
+Application testing: as the challenge aggregate more components, useful applications will be possible to construct (e.g. Task 1b is low bitrate speech resynthesis), making it possible to use more standard evaluation techniques.

 The Zero Resource Challenge 2015 is presented here: